Last updated: July 26, 2022

 Analysis

-The restrictions on tobacco sponsorship extends to “all products defined in [Law 9636],” which includes HTP.
-Therefore, sponsorship of events, activities and individuals is prohibited, but sponsorship of organizations may not be.
+The restrictions on tobacco sponsorship extends to “all products defined in [Law No. 9636],” which includes HTPs.
+Therefore, sponsorship of events, activities, and individuals is prohibited, but sponsorship of organizations may not be.
 The ban also does not cover sponsorship that promotes a tobacco manufacturer, but not a specific product.
 In addition, the prohibition explicitly excludes sponsorship that “is for other beneficial purposes, including investments, which do not constitute advertising of tobacco products.”
 This exemption is interpreted to allow contributions to corporate social responsibility activities and youth tobacco use prevention programs.

 Devices: Uncertain